rwilson504/PCFControls/CanvasFileUploader/README.md

     * **triggerFileSelected** (boolean): This property can be utilized to open the file selected programatically in Canvas without the user clicking the "Choose File" button.
 For more information see the section below called "Configure Using Canvas Button and Label"
     * **outputType** (Enum): Here you can determine what output is supplied after the file is selected.
 The are two options to select from.
         * DataUrl - Returns a data url of the file in base64 format.
 This string format can be utilized to set other controls in Canvas such as the image control or the PDF viewer component.
 Canvas apps know how to translate these data urls into files.
 These data urls can also be used in a Patch function on a CDS entity to create annotations or set file fields.
-        * Text - Returns the text represenation of the file.
+        * Text - Returns the text representation of the file.
 This can be very useful for .txt files or any of type of simple file.
 You could use this to load JSON configuration or HTML into your app.
     * **OnChange**: After the file is selected the files name and content will be returned in two output variables called **fileName** and **value**.
 To utilize these output variables set Canvas variables to their value in the OnChange event.
     ![Component Properties](./images/ComponentProperties.png)